kcakar/Study-Redux/README.md

  * **Reducer**
     Decides how to handle an action.
  * **Action**
+     These are dispacted in order to shape the state or the UI.
  * **Pure functions**
  Below points are the characteristics of pure functions and they are what makes them reliable.
     * Uses only local variables.
 NO GLOBAL VARIABLES!